PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/table_cells_detection.en.md

 </tr>
 <tr>
 <td><code>threshold</code></td>
-<td>Threshold to filter out low-confidence predictions; if not specified, the default configuration of the PaddleX official model will be used</td>
+<td>Threshold to filter out low-confidence predictions; if not specified, the default configuration of the PaddleX official model will be used.
+In table cell detection tasks, lowering the threshold appropriately may help to obtain more accurate results.</td>
 <td><code>float/dict</code></td>
 <td>
 <ul>